UniversalDependencies/docs/_no-dep/xcomp.md

 xcomp(lovet,vende)
 ~~~

-This relation is also used for cases of optional secondary predication
+This relation is also used for cases of obligatory secondary predication

 ~~~ sdparse
 presidentens ambisiøse helseplan kjørte seg fullstendig fast \n the president's ambitious health plan got completely stuck